cabuelow/oyster-reef-fisheries-enhancement/README.md

     - 2. simulate separately for males and females and add up enhancement at the end
     - Probably only makes a difference if we have density differences...?
     - For now dividing densities by 2 if they are the same, and modelling separately
-- [ ] gross vs. net production
-  - Gross biomass enhancement: includes biomass gains by both living individuals and individuals that die in the intervening period
-  - Net biomass enhancement: only considers biomass gains by individuals that survives to maximum age using incremental weight gains
-  - We will use net biomass enhancement to be similar to Tomago case study
+- [ ] Net biomass enhancement only calculates enhancement from incremental weight gains after the fish are recruited to the fishery (are harvestable).
+So doesn't double count weight already gained in previous years, considering fish that survive each year

 ### TODO

 - [X] Sensitivity analysis of key life history parameters